backdrop-contrib/samlauth/README.md

     - Install the appropriate add-on module if you want to use an external key provider.
     - Visit admin/config/system/keys and add 'Key' for your private key, using your preferred key provider.
-Also optionally, create a 'key' for the related X.509 certificate.
+Optionally, also create a 'key' for the related X.509 certificate.
 (This is optional because the certificate is not a secret, but it may be beneficial to keep both in the same list.)
 - You need to exchange information with the IdP, because both parties need to